This site is intended for UK Heathcare Professionals only.

 Extrafine beclometasone products:

-Includes available branded pMDI competitors as listed in BNF June 2024.8
+Includes available branded pMDI competitors as listed in BNF November 2025.6

 Non-extrafine beclometasone products:

-Includes available branded pMDI competitors as listed in BNF June 2024.8
+Includes available branded pMDI competitors as listed in BNF November 2025.6

 Adverse events which have been associated with beclometasone dipropionate include: Common (≥1/100 to <1/10); candidiasis of the mouth and throat, hoarseness, pharyngitis and taste disturbances.
 Uncommon (≥1/1,000 to <1/100); headache, vertigo, tremor, blurred vision, cough, increased asthma symptoms, nausea, urticaria, rash, pruritus, erythema and purpura.
 Serious hypersensitivity, paradoxical bronchospasm, and systemic effects of inhaled corticosteroids can also occur.
-For full details of adverse events please consult the SmPC.1,2

-Cipla's commitment to sustainable healthcare11
+Cipla's commitment to sustainable healthcare10

 • water neutrality